cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `impl_name`: *str* - Name of the implementation running this environment.

 `on_actions`: *function(list[action])* - If defined, this function will be called for every set of action that is received.
 The actions received by the function are the classes defined as action spaces for the actors in `cogment.yaml`.
-This should not be defined if using `gather_actions()`.
+This function should not be defined if using `self.gather_actions()`.

 `on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
 The class received by the function is of the type sent by the originator.
 It is the responsibility of the environment to manage the type received.

-`on_trial_over`: *function()* - If defined, this function will be called when the end of the trial has been requested.
-This should be defined to respond to an external request to end the trial (so that the `end()` method can be called).
+`on_end_request`: *function(list[action]) -> list[tuple(str, protobuf class instance)]* - If defined, this function will be called when the end of the trial has been requested.
+This should be defined to respond to an external request to end the trial properly.
+The parameter of the function is the same as what is received by `self.on_actions`.
+The return value is the same as the parameter of `self.produce_observations`.

 ### ```start(self, observations)```